adamancer/stitch2d/README.md

 *  **-threshold**: The threshold for the Lowe test.
 Must be a decimal between 0 and 1; the default value is 0.7.
 Lower values give fewer but better matches.
-*  **--raster**, **--snake**: Specifies whether tiles are rastered or snaked.
-   If neither of these arguments is provided, the user will be prompted for this information.
 *  **--equalize_histogram**: Specifies whether to try to equalize histogram in the source image.
 This can increase contrast and produce better matches, but increases computation time.